seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-2.md

 ## Exercise 2: Setup Traffic Manager

 In this exercise, you are going to deploy a Traffic Manager.
+Azure Traffic Manager allows you to manage traffic distribution across your application endpoints.
+Any Internet-facing service hosted inside or outside of Azure is an endpoint.

 In this exercise, you will: